Martinsburg Falls

 Drop: ~15'

 Technically unnamed, these falls are located in the hamlet of Martinsburg and are commonly referred to as Martinsburg Falls.
-From New York State Highway 26, head west on Cemetery Road.
-Just past the first intersection, you will cross a bridge.
-The falls are under this bridge.
 The brook at this point narrows through a channel and plunges about 15 feet.
 A few more feet downstream, it drops another 2 or 3 feet before leveling out.

 You can look down on these falls from the bridge.
 You can also get a good view of them from the west bank.
 You are at the top of a small gorge at this point.
 Take a short walk along the west bank and you can make your way down to the riverbank.
 Unfortunately, you don't really have a good view from here.
 You can see the falls, but the trees and foliage block your sight.
 The best views are probably from the east side of the waterway, but there are houses through this stretch and, as such, it is all private property.
 We found that although you can get a decent view of this waterfall, you really can't get that good of a picture of it from downstream.